tm-craggs/TaskiIt/README.md

 ### Pre-Release TODO
 - Rework reopen and complete to function the same as remove
+- Ensure all necessary commands only take in one input, and throw error otherwise
 - Finish documentation
 - Package for release